itsharex/mkdev/README.md

 1. In the TUI Domains tab, select a route and press `s` to flip the **SHARE** column to `LAN`.
 2. The shared route is advertised via mDNS as `<name>.local` → this machine's LAN IP.
 Other devices on the same Wi-Fi can resolve it.

 Devices on the LAN must trust the mkdev CA to connect without warnings.
-Copy `~/.mkdev/ca/rootCA.pem` to each device:

-- **macOS**: open in Keychain → System → Always Trust.
-- **iOS**: AirDrop → Settings → Profile Downloaded → install → General → About → Certificate Trust Settings → enable.
-- **Windows**: `certutil -addstore -f Root rootCA.pem` (admin).
-- **Android**: Settings → Security → Install a certificate → CA certificate.

 ### Caveats